-Note: "Sometimes" represents the aggregation of responses "always", "often", "sometimes", "sometimes when I need to renew permit / pass", and "sporadically".
+Note: "Sometimes" represents the aggregation of responses "always", "often", "sometimes", "sometimes when I need to renew permit / pass", and "sporadically"

 Survey findings on facilitation payments emerging from quantitative and qualitative interviews are contrasting.
-Quantitative results, as seen above, suggest that facilitation payments are not a major constraint for traders (though more so in this corridor based on traders' responses).
+Quantitative results, as seen above, suggest that facilitation payments are not a major constraint for traders.
 However, Focus Group Discussions (FGDs) on facilitation payments reinforce traders concerns about facilitation payments.
-Quantitative results from FGDs, underscored the quantitative findings on bribery because survey respondents - especially women - appear to have felt more comfortable about opening up on such sensitive issues in a group setting.
+Qualitative results from FGDs, underscored the quantitative findings on bribery because survey respondents - especially women - appear to have felt more comfortable about opening up on such sensitive issues in a group setting.
 It is also worth noting that, in order to reduce the sensitivity of certain questions, the expression "facilitation payments" was used in the quantitative questionnaires instead of the more straightforward "bribe" term, which may have contributed to creating some confusion.